-It’s important to keep in mind that the first however many times we did the action that eventually turned into a habit – whether it was shopping, drinking alcohol, feeling the need to seek assurance from a partner, worrying, etc. – on some level it was helpful to us.
-It likely made us feel good or helped us to avoid strong emotions that may have felt threatening in the moment.
+It’s important to keep in mind that the first however many times you did the action that eventually turned into a habit – whether it was shopping, drinking alcohol, feeling the need to seek assurance from a partner, biting your nails, worrying, etc. – on some level it was helpful to you.
+It may or may not have helped you to feel "good", but it likely helped you to avoid strong emotions that may have felt threatening in the moment.

 By developing a deeper level of mindfulness, we can watch the interplay of thoughts, emotions, urges, sensations, etc. without getting swept up and carried away by them.
-We can grow to understand that there is a “choice point” between feeling the urge and actually acting on it.
-Trying to control our habits, suppress them, or distract from them has the opposite result from what we intended – we actually strengthen and reinforce them just by placing our attention on them.
+We can grow to understand that there is a “choice point” between feeling the urge to act in an habitual way and actually acting on it.
+When you see this, it loosens the grip of your thinking, lessening its believability and minimizing its power over you.

 What if instead, when you hear a thought in your mind that encourages you to act on a habit that you have rationally and objectively identified as being harmful or demoralizing to your well-being, you could recognize that it is not coming from “you”?

 You heal parts of yourself and eventually become someone who no longer feels the need to do that particular habit.
 You transcend it.
 That’s not to say you won’t backslide at times.
 That’s a natural and normal part of the process.
 But, with a deeper level of awareness, instead of criticizing or shaming yourself, you can celebrate the fact that you noticed what was happening and commit to continuing to notice.

 Visit Homepage for more information on my unique coaching approach that blends psychology, brain-science, and elements of spirituality.